 “All creation is permeated with the presence of the Triune God.
 Father, Son and Holy Spirit are not trapped in an ornate sanctuary or prayer chapel.
 We are everywhere reaching out, watching, wooing, loving, singing, blessing and waiting for our children to welcome us into their everyday routines.”

 I shook my head in agreement.

 “There’s no formula, special phrases needed, or prayerful poses necessary to have a conversation with God.
 Just start talking!
 We are always listening!”

 For the next hour or so we walked leisurely around the lake, just taking in the beauty of the morning.
 One moment Jesus was pointing out various creatures like a proud toddler celebrating their latest fingerpainting.
 Then he’d be addressing the Father or Holy Spirit in a conversation as normal as the one we were having.

 “Jeremy, have you ever heard of Brother Lawrence?”
 Jesus asked.
 “Father, remember our precious Kitchen Saint?
-Jeremy, he understood the nature of prayer better than anyone else.
+He understood the nature of prayer better than anyone else.
 He simply learned to live with a continual awareness of Our presence with him.
 He was a lowly monk who worked in a monastery kitchen for most of his life — living what would be for most people the most monotonous and miserable life conceivable.
 But he turned that kitchen into a sanctuary and his daily chores were transformed into a joy-filled worship service as he invited us into every minute of his life.”

 “Didn’t he write a book?”
 I asked.